Fantasy Susan Takes Charge by TMaskedWriter

 "Si."
 Maria replied casually, still sipping her tea and looking regal as she waved orders about.
 "I have reasoned this.
 Great-Grandmama would have stepped in and put a stop to things long before now if she were here.
 Lucinda knows this.
 This means that her true motive is also something that had to wait until La Contessa was out of the country."

 I listened to Maria casually tell me what it had taken most of the day for me to figure out.
-I was about to ask her how she figured it, when it occurred to me that part of her lifetime training by the Count and Helen to one day be Contessa herself likely included old-school Italian political games like whatever Lucinda's up to.
+I was about to ask her how she figured it, when it occurred to me that part of her lifetime training by the Count and Helen to one day be Contessa herself likely included old-college Italian political games like whatever Lucinda's up to.

 "I keep coming back to TV and movie plots."
 I told her.
 "Is there some kind of rule where if Helen's not around, and Lucinda manages to get into the Vault, put on the tiara, and hold the scepter, she's Contessa now?"